dantso/prometheus_monitoring/README.md

 # Step 8 - Making Prometheus Secure

+Install this apache library.

 ```
 $ sudo apt-get install apache2-utils
 ```

+Set up a password with the user you want.

 ```
 $ sudo htpasswd -c /etc/nginx/.htpasswd sonu
 ```

+Copy the existing default files in case you need to revert.

 ```
 $ sudo cp /etc/nginx/sites-available/default /etc/nginx/sites-available/prometheus
 ```

+Open the new configuration file and replace the location block.

 ```
 $ sudo nano /etc/nginx/sites-available/prometheus
 ```

+Replace the location block to this.

 ```
 ...